reactjs/rfcs/text/0000-reparenting.md

 Unlike a normal fragment the fragment returned by a reparent may only be used once in the entire state tree.
 If a fragment returned by a Reparent is used multiple times only the latest one will be rendered (they will not be duplicated as normal in React) and during development React may emit warnings that a reparent is used in multiple spots like the warnings when a duplicate key is found.

+When React DOM intends to detach a DOM node (because the Reparent from a previous call to render is no longer returned in the virtual DOM for a later render), it may use `removeChild` to detach the DOM node, but must retain a reference to it so it may be re-inserted later if the Reparent is rendered in a future render.
+However when React DOM intends to move a DOM node (because the Reparent from a previous calls to render has a different parent in the virtual DOM on a later render) React DOM should avoid using `removeChild` and instead just call `appendChild`/`insertChild` without first calling `removeChild` (unless it detects some sort of situation like a reference cycle that would make this impossible).
+This is an attempt to avoid some of the side effects of Reparenting, in particular it is to avoid IE11's behaviour of pausing a `<video>` when you `removeChild` then `appendChild` instead of just using `appendChild`.

 The fragment returned has an implicit key which is unique to the Reparent.
 A Reparent itself is like a key that is unique beyond just a single element's children so there is no need for the user to specify an additional key to use its contents in an array.

 Naively, createReparent without the reparenting and unmount behaviour behaves similar to the following implementation: